caitlin elizabeth harper

-My strategic and creative approach to change blends coaching, strategy, and implementation to help leaders and teams know what to say, when to say it, to whom, and — most importantly — why.
-I leverage organic organizational tools and techniques to engage change-makers at all levels, to make change management not just an event-specific exercise, but part of an organization's DNA.
+My communication-driven, people-focused approach to organizational change blends coaching, strategy, and implementation and leverages organic organizational tools and techniques to engage change-makers at all levels, ensuring organizational change is not just an event-specific exercise, but becomes part of an organization's DNA.

 My proprietary peer coaching program has taught thousands of people to use professional coaching communication techniques in everyday workplace conversations to drive change and achieve business goals.